jwinternheimer/data-blog/content/blog/2022-09-14-churn-research/index.markdown

 ## Summary

- - The median number of days it takes for Stripe subscriptions to churn 295.
+ - The median number of days it takes for subscriptions to churn 322
-  - The average number of days is 399.
+ - The average number of days it takes for subscriptions to churn is 412

- - New Buffer subscriptions tend to churn more quickly in the first few months, perhaps because of confusion around billing.
+ - More people that sign up for New Buffer subscription tend to churn in the first 30 days, particularly in the first couple of days after subscribing.
-  - However, after the first couple of months, New Buffer subscriptions tend to churn more slowly than legacy subscriptions.
+ - After the first couple of months, New Buffer subscriptions tend to churn more slowly than legacy subscriptions.
+ - The annual Team plan has a lot of churn in the first couple of days, suggesting that there is some confusion around billing.
+ - This is the default plan for trialists, so it could be worth looking into what exactly happens when trials expire.
-  - The median number of days it takes New Buffer subscriptions to churn is 337 days, compared to 289 for legacy subscriptions.
+ - The median number of days it takes New Buffer subscriptions to churn is 386 days, compared to 296 for legacy subscriptions.
  - There is a clear correlation between the number of channels, or slots, available and the churn rate for New Buffer subscriptions.
-  - Subscriptions with only one slot have a median survival time of only 171 days, whereas those with 4 slots have a median survival time of 447 days.
+ - Subscriptions with only one slot have a median survival time of only 264 days, whereas those with 4 slots have a median survival time of 747 days.
  - There isn't a clear correlation between the age of the account at the time the subscription was started and churn.
 People that subscribe to paid plans in their first month with Buffer are retained fairly well.

- - The team plan has a particularly high rate of churn right around the 30 day mark, which could suggest that people were unclear about when or how much they would be billed.
-  - This is the default plan for trialists, so it could be worth looking into what exactly happens when trials expire.

  - The most common time to churn is within the first few days of starting a subscription.
-After that, the most common time to churn is around the 60-day mark.
+After that, the most common time to churn is around day 30.
  - On average, customers that churned in their first 60 days on the subscription were more likely to experience a channel connection failure, more likely to have failed posts, _much_ more likely to have a payment failure, and more likely to create a support request.
  - Around 30% of subscriptions that have ended in the past few months have an unpaid last invoice and multiple failed payment attempts.
 These could be considered involuntary.

+## Recommendations

+ - Do further research on why people churn on the first day.
+Determine if people were mistakenly subscribed or weren't aware of how much they'd be charged.
+ - Use Stripe checkout and require a postal code field for US customers to mitigate involuntary churn.
+ - Intervene proactively with customers with only a single channel slot or those with a failed payment.
+ - Consider defaulting trials to monthly plans, so that customers might be less confused by the amounts they're billed.

 ## Data Collection
-The data we'll use in this analysis includes 93 thousand Stripe subscriptions that were started since January 2020.
+The data we'll use in this analysis includes 90 thousand Stripe subscriptions that were started since January 2020.
 Analyze subscriptions are excluded from this analysis.

 The SQL query below is used to gather the data from our data warehouse.